mouseduc12/assignments-practice/README.md

-This module is V school projects.
-I'm pleased to be a part of such amazing group.
+This module is V school project.
+I'm pleased to be a part of such an amazing group.